 These cakes were more dense and breadlike.
 However, they differed from “regular” bread as they were sweetened with honey.
 They were frequently riddled with other delightful flavors, such as dried fruits, seeds, wine, and other ingredients, creating a “wow” factor.

 Next, Came Medieval Europe

-Medieval Europeans took a note from the ancient Egyptians and created their type of “cake.”
-In these times, fruitcakes and gingerbread cakes were most common.
+Medieval Europeans took note of the ancient Egyptians and created their type of “cake.”
+In these times, fruitcakes and gingerbread cakes were the most common.
 Not only did they taste great, but the food could last for months – which was crucial at that time.